 Not only can you get a mortgage in most circumstances if you are claiming benefits, but you might be able to get extra help to move house too.

 If you’re on a low income, you may be able to get help with the costs of moving house on benefits.
 There are a number of options available if you need some extra help to move:

-To be eligible for a budgeting loan, you need to have been receiving income support, pension credit, income-based jobseeker’s allowance of income-related employment and support allowance for a minimum of 26 weeks.
+To qualify for a Budgeting Loan, you need to have been receiving the following benefits for a minimum of 26 weeks:

 To ensure you receive the right kind of help when moving house on benefits, it’s important to plan thoroughly.
 The most important thing to remember is that you need to inform the local authority and the DWP that you’re moving as soon as you have your new address.

 Don’t wait to notify them after you’ve actually moved in – there may be delays in receiving benefits caused by your move.